shield02/sorting_algorithms/README.md

 * 103-merge_sort - function that sorts an array of integers in ascending order using the Merge sort algorithm
 * 104-heap_sort -  function that sorts an array of integers in ascending order using the Heap sort algorithm
 * 105-radix_sort - function that sorts an array of integers in ascending order using the Radix sort algorithm
+* 106-bitonic_sort - function that sorts an array of integers in ascending order using the Bitonic sort algorithm